The Best Personal Credit Cards For Business Expenses

 Quicksilver from Capital One is a good option for the new business owner whose expenses don’t fit neatly into approved categories.

 Quicksilver from Capital One bears some similarities to the Chase Freedom Unlimited card.
-There’s no annual fee, and you’ll get a 0% intro APR for 9 months.
-It’s a shorter 0% APR period than that provided by some other cards, however.
+There’s no annual fee, and you’ll get a 0% intro APR for 15 months on both purchases and balance transfers.

 This is another card for those who can’t be bothered keeping track of rotating categories of rewards-eligible purchases.
 The Quicksilver from Capital One card will see you earning unlimited 1.5% cash back on all purchases, with no caps on how much you earn and no minimum redemption thresholds.